 The design of your experiment is very important for the end-result.
-Carefully planned experiments with the proper controls will give to the best results with a minimum in experimental time.
+Carefully planned experiments with the proper controls will give the best results with a minimum of experimental time.
 This part wil help you to make the right decisions for your situation.
 Take some time to plan your experiment and you will gain a lot of time when you analyse the results

 Please read the Best results part about preparing your instrument for the best measurements.
 In addition, read the Sensor chips section and Immobilization section for choosing a suitable sensor chip and immobilization strategy.

 - Runnen an experiment

 At the end of this section, there is a quiz to test your knowledge.

 De flow buffer is very important in the experiments.
 It is the carrier of the analyte to the ligand and can greatly affect the interaction between the ligand and analyte by its osmolality, composition and pH (1).
 Start with one of the common used flow buffers listed in the table below.

 |HBS-PE||10 mM HEPES pH 7.4, 150 mM NaCl, 3.4 mM EDTA, 0.01% P20|